Agnelli's failed coup: 'Judas-like' Juventus president has lost powerful allies over Super League 'betrayal' | Goal.com

 After decades of posturing and threats by Europe's elite clubs, talk of a breakaway tournament had resurfaced on Saturday afternoon.

-UEFA had just finalised plans for a revamped Champions League but the governing body's president, Aleksandar Ceferin, received calls from five of the 12 founders of the ESL to confirm that it was going ahead.
+UEFA had just finalised plans for a revamped Champions League but the governing body's president, Aleksandar Ceferin, received calls from five of the 12 founders of the ESL to confirm that the rumours were true.

 "Don't worry," the Italian said, "nothing is going on."